 - You have qualifying service in the U.S. armed forces and meet all other eligibility requirements.

 - Your child may qualify for naturalization if you are a U.S. citizen, the child was born outside the U.S., the child is currently residing outside the U.S., and all other eligibility requirements are met.

-- The U.S. Citizenship and Immigration Services (USCIS) also requires that applicants for naturalization must be:
+- The U.S. Citizenship and Immigration Services (USCIS) also requires that individuals applying for naturalization are:

-- Resident and physically present in the United States for at least five years at the time of application
+- Residents and physically present in the United States for at least five years at the time of application

 - Of good merit and moral character

 There are several exceptions of the residency requirement if there was time spent outside the country.
 You may also qualify through other paths to naturalization if you do not qualify through the paths described above.